mautic/documentation/en/contacts/manage_segments.md

 # Manage Segments

+In Mautic 1.4, lead lists were renamed to segments.

 Segments provide ways to easily organize your contacts.
 These segments can be configured from a variety of fields.

 When viewing all segments you will notice the column on the right which shows the number of contacts matching that particular segment.